 Causes of Dog Joint Pain

-While there are many causes of joint pain in dogs, loss of cartilage is the main culprit.
-The rubber-like, elastic tissue covers and protects the joints in the legs of dogs.
+While there are many causes of joint pain in dogs, loss of joint cartilage is the main culprit.
+The rubber-like, elastic connective tissue covers and protects the joints in the legs of dogs.
 Cartilage is also a structural component in the nose, ears and ribcage.

 Developmental disorders like hip and elbow dysplasia are common in dogs, and can cause severe joint pain.
 A healthy dog’s joints are perfectly functioning machines that require multiple bones, ligaments and cartilage to work together to allow the joint to move freely.
 If any part of the machine is misshapen, the entire system becomes flawed.